dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

 Firstly, let's look at a plugin that we will call the `ReclaimCreditPlugin`.
 Here are the requirements:

-1. It must run only within a transaction with the database.
+> 1. It must run only within a transaction with the database.
 2. When a Contact entity is Updated, if the contact has a parent account, and that parent account is "on hold" then set the "taketheirshoes" flag on the contact record to true.

-I beleive this ficticious plugin to be a pretty decent example of a plugin, because it carries out the following tasks which are fairly typical:

-1. Has some conditional logic in it
-2. Get's the current entity from `IPluginExecutionContext`
-3. Get's the `IOrganizationService` using the `IOrganizationServiceFactory`
-3. Retrieves another entity using the `IOrganizationService`
-3. Updates an entity using the `IOrganizationService`

 ## Developer Jon Doe